joemcmanus/IntelUp2Grove/README.md

   - [temp.py](temp.py) : Read the Grove Temp & Humidity Sensor Mini (TH02) with GrovePi+ wuth UP^2
   - [light.py](light.py) : Read the value of the Grove Light Sensor v1.2 with the UP^2
   - [lcd.py](lcd.py) : Display data and change color on GrovePi+ UP^2 with python
+  - [button.py](button.py) : Read the Grove-Button on GrovePi+ UP^2 with python

-As I get more progress I'll add them here.
+As I make more progress I'll add them here.

 # Useful Links
 ----